signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="ConvertingPcaps2Wav"></a>
 ### Converting Pcaps to Wav and Playing Pcaps

-Simple mediaTest command lines can be used to convert Pcaps to wav file, listen to Pcaps over USB audio, or both.
+Simple mediaTest command lines can be used to convert pcaps containing one RTP stream to wav file, playout over USB audio, or both.
+This functionality is intended for testing codec functionality, audio quality, etc.  Pcaps are expected to not contain jitter or packet loss.

+To convert pcaps containing multiple RTP streams with different codecs to wav files, see the mediaMin section above [Dynamic Sessions](https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md#user-content-dynamicsessioncreation). mediaMin generates wav files for each stream and also a "merged" stream wav file that combines all input streams. mediaMin uses pktlib packet processing APIs that handle jitter, packet loss/repair, child channels (RFC8108), etc, including very high amounts of packet ooo (out of order).
+Also mediaMin allows .sdp file input to override codec auto-detection and/or give specific streams to decode while ignoring others.

 <a name="EVSPlayer"></a>
 ### EVS Player